PirateforFreedom/TypeAgent/README.md

 * Complete evauation subsystem for rag and whole agent system at Production Environment
 * Reasoning system(from phidata agent)
 * ADE UI
-* Create various types of agent
+* Create various types of agent(swe,ai scientist,etc..)

 You can also use Luann to deploy agents as a *service*.
 You can use a Luann server to run a multi-user, multi-agent application on top of supported LLM providers.